How do I reserve a room?

 - Student groups wanting to order pizza (and have funds allocated in their SBAC budgets) are required to make orders through the Office of Student Leadership and Activities if they wish to have payment deducted directly from their group budget.
 All orders need to be placed by 4:00 PM daily.
 Order forms are available on-line by clicking here, or you can pick one up from the 3rd floor of Campion.

-- SLA has accounts with Tony Roni's, Bravo Pizza and Chris' Pizza.
+- SLA has accounts with Tony Roni's and Sun Valley Pizza.
 Menus for these vendors are kept at the student workers desk on the 3rd floor of Campion.

 - The student leader of the group is responsible for submitting the original delivery receipt following the event along with a completed Request for Funds form signed by the group's advisor.
 The Request for Funds form must be stapled to the front of delivery receipt and left in the "Leave Request for Funds here" tray on the wall behind Charmaine Walker's desk.